Disorder and quasiparticle interference in heavy-fermion materials

-describing the local hybridization and the antiferromagnetic correlations, respectively.
+describing the local hybridization and the nearest-neighbors antiferromagnetic correlations, respectively.
 The resulting quadratic Hamiltonian can be diagonalized in real space [assuming periodic boundary conditions for an $(L \times L)$ lattice, where below, we take $L=41$], allowing a self-consistent calculation of $s({\bf r})$, $\chi({{\bf r,r'}})$, and $\varepsilon_f({\bf r})$.
-Below, we take for concreteness $J=2t$ and $I=0.002t$ (unless otherwise stated) and thus study systems well inside the Kondo screened regime where $s({\bf r}) \not = 0$ for all sites and magnetic fluctuations and the resulting corrections to the mean-field level are expected to be weak \cite{Paul07,Read83}.
+Below, we take for concreteness $J=2t$, $I=0.002t$, and temperature $T=0.00022t$ (unless otherwise stated) and thus study systems well inside the Kondo-screened regime where $s({\bf r}) \not = 0$ for all sites and magnetic fluctuations and the resulting corrections to the mean-field level are expected to be weak. \cite{PPN-07,Read83}

-{\it Results} We begin by considering a system with 17 vacancies \cite{Kaul07} ($\sim 1\%$ concentration of defects) and present in Figs.~\ref{fig:j2u0}(a) and (b) the relative variation of the hybridization $\Delta s(\vec{r}) = (s(\vec{r}) - s_0)/s_0$, where $s_0$ is the hybridization of a clean lattice, and the corresponding absolute value of its Fourier transform (FT), $|\Delta s({\bf q})|$, respectively.
+{\it Results.} We begin by considering a system with 17 vacancies \cite{Kaul07} ($\sim 1\%$ concentration of defects) and present in Figs.~\ref{fig:j2u0}(a) and \ref{fig:j2u0}(b) the relative variation of the hybridization $\Delta s(\vec{r}) = (s(\vec{r}) - s_0)/s_0$, where $s_0$ is the hybridization of a clean lattice, and the corresponding absolute value of its Fourier transform (FT), $|\Delta s({\bf q})|$, respectively.
 As predicted earlier \cite{FM-11} and recently confirmed by STS experiments on URu$_2$Si$_2$ \cite{Hamidian-11}, $\Delta s(\vec{r})$ exhibits isotropic oscillations with wavelength $\lambda_s=\lambda_F^c/2=5$ [see Fig.~\ref{fig:j2u0}(a)], arising from the Fermi surface of the unhybridized conduction band [see Fig.~\ref{fig:j2u0}(c)].